ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/run_through/example2/_index.md

 # Read data product, process, and write data product (with aliases)

-In the following example the working *config.yaml* file is pretty much identical to the original *config.yaml* file.

 ## *config.yaml*

 `fdp pull` and `fdp run` require a *config.yaml* file to be supplied by the user.